Tutoring Services

 Our enrichment programs offer an opportunity for your child to pursue an interest in science, baking, sewing, natural history and gardening.
 These programs will be offered throughout the year.
 Stay tuned for the schedule and to see which programs will best meet your child's needs.

-*Science Class is an experience that allows children to become a junior scientist.
+*Food Science Class is an experience that allows children to become a junior scientist and a chef.
 Come join us for four days of exciting hands-on fun!
-This class will feature a variety of games, scientific experiments and exploration opportunities.
-Get ready to roll up your sleeves and explore botany, oceanography, and entomology!
-We will dissect plants, plant seeds in terrariums that you get to take home, discover the fascinating world of shell-dwelling creatures and create insect habitats so we can investigate our 6-legged friends up close.
-This class will be an exciting adventure learning about the natural world we live in.
-Science class is $200 for all four classes.
+This class will feature a variety of scientific experiments and exploration opportunities.
+We will learn about milk cultures and create our own yogurt by testing different kinds of milk, test how different flours and amounts of yeast produce different results in baking recipes like scones, biscuits and mini cakes, make strawberry lemon jam and preserve it, make sweet pickles and preserve them, learn about fermentation by creating our own pickled carrots, create our own salsa recipe, and bake cookies.
+Food Science class is $200 for all four classes.
 This includes all materials for class and a daily snack.
 Grades 3rd-8th.
 This is a drop-off class.

-*LEGO Class is a 3 hour class that allows children to become an architect for four days.
-During our excitement-packed LEGO class, creativity and imagination come alive through a project based city-building adventure!
-Each day we will learn about different aspects of architecture through books, hands-on demonstrations and architectural videos of some of the world's most famous buildings.
-Children will be given individual challenges to build a city block in a futuristic city.
-We will combine all of their city blocks to create an entire LEGO City.
-LEGO class is $200 for all four classes.
+*During our excitement-packed LEGO class, creativity and imagination come alive through a project based underwater aquarium and space building adventure!
+Each day we will learn about oceanology and astronomy through books, hands-on demonstrations and videos about each of these habitats.
+Children will be given individual challenges to build an underwater aquarium and a futuristic town in space.
+The class will be $150 for all there classes.
 This class includes all materials for class and a daily snack.
 LEGO creations cannot be taken home because we reuse the LEGOs for other classes.
 We encourage you to take pictures and videos of your child's creations.
-Grades 3rd-8th.
+Grades Kindergarten-3rd grade or 4th-7th (completed during 2025-2026 school year).
 This is a drop-off class.